arbor-sim/arbor/doc/py_domdec.rst

     .. function:: proc_allocation() = default

-        Sets the number of threads to the number detected by :cpp:func:`get_local_resources`, and chooses either the first available GPU, or no GPU if none are available.
+        Sets the number of threads to the number available locally for execution, and chooses either the first available GPU, or no GPU if none are available.

     .. function:: proc_allocation(threads, gpu_id)